Who's on the fringe of your Christmas?

 - Ask God to show you someone on the fringes this year, then reach out and do something intentional to pull that person into a circle of belonging.

 - Go the extra mile to show the person least connected in your own family that they matter (perhaps a single adult, a newly adopted child or a newly widowed grandparent).

 - Ask yourself if there is a place in your family for a child or young adult who needs to belong.
 Possibly God is stirring your heart for adoption, but it could also be a call to reach out to an aging-out -of-care teen whom you could support for a season, or to help another adoptive family who could use some extra support.

-- Think about starting a ministry in your church in 2015 for those who are lonely.
+- Think about starting a ministry in your church for those who are lonely.

 I can think of few times in the year when loneliness is more acute than at Christmastime.
 Those of us who have loving families can be so thankful for God’s wonderful gift to us.
 Those who struggle can look to Him to fulfill the beautiful promise He gave us in Psalm 68:5-6a: “Father of the fatherless and protector of widows is God in His holy habitation.
 God settles the solitary in a home . . .”
 And all of us can ask how God wants to use us to fulfill part of that promise.

 Merry Christmas to you and your family from the team at Waiting to Belong!

 Wendy Kittlitz is vice-president of counselling and care ministries for Focus on the Family Canada.
 She has worked as an adoption professional for 15 years and is also an adoptive mom.

 © 2014 Focus on the Family (Canada) Association.
 All rights reserved.